Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 1990: Jackie Robinson Ballpark Renamed

-In 1990, City Island Ballpark in Daytona Beach, Florida was renamed Jackie Robinson Ballpark and a statue of Robinson with two children was erected in front of it.
+In 1990, City Island Ballpark in Daytona Beach, Florida was renamed Jackie Robinson Ballpark, and a statue of Robinson with two children was erected in front of the park.

-In 1990, Jackie Robinson's wife Rachel Robinson served on the board of the Freedom National Bank until its closure.
+In 1990, Jackie Robinson's wife, Rachel Robinson, served on the board of the Freedom National Bank until it closed.

 1993: Inducted into National High School Hall of Fame